Al3x3i/myProjects/README.md

-myProjects
+Project Descripts
 =======
 Welcome to my repository.
-Here You can find my completed projects during internship and study program.
+Here You can find my completed projects which I made for my projects or education purposes.
-For security reason in Apps and URA applications are removed or changed configuration files.
+For security reason in configuration files in project might be changed.

-Folders:
+Folders and Projects:
-Android_Apps:
+### Android_Apps:
-1)URA(Android) -URA App
+*1)URA(Android) -URA App
-2)VanDorenCRM(Android) -CRM App
+*2)VanDorenCRM(Android) -CRM App

 Applications:
 1)DataReader - Data reader project;